davidscheutz/swiftui-infinite-navigation/README.md

 # SwiftUI InfiniteNavigation

-InfiniteNavigation is a Swift package for SwiftUI that provides a programmatic navigation framework for unlimited nested navigations using the native push and present transitions.
+InfiniteNavigation is a Swift Package for SwiftUI that provides a programmatic navigation framework for unlimited nested navigations using the native push and present transitions.

 ![demo-gif](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZTQ5ZWNkMDRmMDg0NDkzZDVhZjFkNDhmNjE2ZmU2OTYxODlhYzJjOSZjdD1n/vsAs2ngVs4sdQ01PQ4/giphy.gif)

-## Why was InfiniteNavation created?
+## Why was InfiniteNavigation created?

-The standard navigation framework including `NavigationLink` and `.sheet()` provided by SwiftUI is limited in its nesting capabilities, which can make it difficult to create more complex navigation structures in your app.
+The standard navigation framework including `NavigationLink` and `.sheet()` provided by SwiftUI is limited in its nesting capabilities, which can make it difficult to create complex navigation structures in your app.
 Additionally, existing third-party solutions often come with their own limitations, such as no support for the native iOS swipe back gesture when pushing a view.

 InfiniteNavigation was created to provide a solution that is easy to use and understand, and that leverages the native iOS push and present transitions.
-With InfiniteNavigation, you can create unlimited nested navigations and navigate programmatically without having to worry about any limitations or the complexity of other solutions.
+With InfiniteNavigation, you can create unlimited nested navigations and navigate programmatically without worrying about limitations or the complexity of other solutions.

 ## Features